ZYMNZ/WebDev/README.md

-# Here I'll be committing everything that I've been learning
+# NOTE this repo will be updated frequently!

 ## Technologies learned🛠️ <br>
 ### HTML <br>